-- Maroon5 recently recorded a minimalist version, just piano, guitar and keyboard.
+- Maroon5 recorded a minimalist version, just piano, guitar and keyboard.
 Meanwhile, The Polyphonic Spree went the opposite extreme (given that the band includes a nine-piece chorus, full brass ensemble, clarinet, flute, violin, harp and theramin, this is to be expected).

 - Speaking of The Beatles, there's always "Christmas Time Is Here Again", a delightful ditty composed especially for their 1967 fan club single.